FarLeftLane/abus_dcc6502/README.md

 These files are traces of address and data sampled once a clock.

 LA_Data_XXX.bin are "logic analyzer" traces of the bus signals at higher sampling rates.

-Use the option -A to decode Bus_Data_XXX.bin files.
 LA_Data_XXX.bin files are not yet supported.

+Use the option -A to decode Bus_Data_XXX.bin files. -h for help

 The SYMBOLS.txt file is from AppleWin